GitH4mm3r/meteor-mouse-display/README.md

 A little mouse movement wrapping display written in bevy.
 Relative mouse movement is shown in an attractive meteor style.
 Could be useful for game/design streaming.
 Features mouse tracking without the window needing to be in focus.
-Note: It to use a transparent window but microsoft windows updated something that broke transparency.
-Waiting for bevy or winit to fix.
+Note: It used to use a transparent window but microsoft windows updated something that broke transparency so I'm waiting for bevy or winit to fix.
 I believe transparency still works in linux.

 ```sh
 # Compile with cargo: